 I send out a e-newsletter to keep in touch when I post here which you can sign up to below.
 But let me take you on a tour of my work, starting with poesis

-My trade is as a dramatherapist and a writer, a poet.
-To me these actitivities are strongly linked.
-What links them is the practice of what the ancient Greeks called poesis.
+My trade is as a dramatherapist and an artist.
+These practices both draw on what ancient Greeks called poesis.
 Poesis means to create something new out of the old.
 It could be a pot from clay, a piece of art, or words that become a poem.
 Or it could be a new story about oneself, a new sense of purpose and identity, a new sense of – these too can form part of a creative process.

-Poetry and therapy engage the creative -we take the raw materials of an experience or a story and re-shape it into something new.
+Poetry and dramatherapy engage the creative.
+In both we take the raw material of an experience or a story and re-shape it into something new.

 This is a natural process, that we can find mirrored in nature.
 Our lives have a certain shape that they want to grow into.
 However, there are many ways that the direction and purpose of our life can get stunted, repressed, or our ability to flourish diminished.

 Trauma and addiction damage our ability to relate, to ourselves to those we love and to the world that we live in.
 A distorted sense of self can become internalised in childhood, or any other key moment in our lives when we need to adapt.